sandermak/java-next-labs/03-libraryupdates/01-optional-stream-begin/README.md

 ## 01. Optional::ifPresentOrElse

-Open `src/whatsnew/langandlib/optional//OptionalIfPresentOrElse.java` and look at the code.
+Open `src/whatsnew/langandlib/optional/OptionalIfPresentOrElse.java` and look at the code.
 Use `Optional::ifPresentOrElse` (introduced in Java 9) to achieve the same effect as in the preceding `if-else` statement.

 ## 02. Optional::or

 Open `src/whatsnew/langandlib/optional/OptionalOr.java` and look at the code.
-Use `Optional::or` (introduced in Java 9) to implement the cascading alternatives that are implemented in the existing code in a nicer way.
+Use `Optional::or` (introduced in Java 9) to implement the cascading alternatives that are implemented in the existing code, but now in a nicer way.
 Notice you'll end up with an `Optional<Book>` in `bestBook`, whereas the original solution (`bestBookBefore`) will blow up with an exception should the `localFallback` also be empty!

 ## 03. Option::stream and Stream::flatMap